 Because of open pores and grain, Red Oak will finish well, but a uniform surface can sometimes be hard to obtain without a pore filler.
 Red Oak wood will stain nicely, however, because it has so many pores to capture and hold pigment.

 With its availability and low cost, Red Oak lumber is used in a wide range of applications.
-Red Oak is commonly used by retail stores for shelves, moulding, and merchandising fixtures, and J. Gibson McIlvain carries a large volume of Red Oak specifically for these applications.
+Red Oak is commonly used by retail stores for shelves, moulding, and merchandising fixtures.
+Most often Red Oak wood is the standard in hardwood flooring and J. Gibson McIlvain carries a large volume of Red Oak specifically in rift and quarter sawn cuts for flooring.
 We can also produce millwork to match any blueprints.